shreyaganguly/github-bulletin/README.md

 * Give `t` value atleast more than 60 seconds.(I hope your code does not produce issues at this high rate! ;) )

-* Once the application is up, write: `Subsribe: <github-user-id>` to the slack bot registered with the server to recieve all issue tracking notifications.You can write `Unsubscribe: <github-user-id>` to unsubscribe anytime.
+* Once the application is up, write: `Subscribe: <github-user-id>` to the slack bot registered with the server to recieve all issue tracking notifications.You can write `Unsubscribe: <github-user-id>` to unsubscribe anytime.

 #### Send bulletins and keep you and your friends all updated! :)